surfinsofia/EmployeeTracker/README.md

   Employee Tracker

   ## Description
-  Create a database to organize your employees
+  Create a database to organize your employees using Node.js, Inquirer, and MySQL.

   ## Table of Contents
   1. [Installation](#Installation)